dbcook/servo-tuna/README.md

 [StepperOnline iSV57T](https://www.omc-stepperonline.com/nema-23-integrated-easy-servo-motor-90w-3000rpm-0-3nm-42-49oz-in-20-50vdc-brushless-dc-servo-motor-isv57t-090)
 series of servos.

+## Project Status

+*RESEARCHING*

+The current issue is to find a serial port library for node.js apps that has sufficient features to robustly run proper serial protocols asynchronously, and that will run inside all major Node frameworks (Electron, next.js, etc).

+The most obvious candidate has been ruled out - see details under "Things that Don't Work".
+I am not eager to build a new serial library but it might be necessary.

 ## Motivation

 The StepperOnline iSV57T NEMA 23 servos are very inexpensive ($100 price point) servos with stepper-compataible pulse/dir control and high resolution 32K encoders.